CaelVision/meishur-vision.github.io/_posts/2023-11-15-work-session.md

 ---
 <h2>The Crafting Guild Unites!
 Pixelated Progress Report 🌈</h2>

-Ahoy, fellow crafters of CaelVision!
+Ahoy, fellow crafters of Kite!
 Today, we unveil the whimsical wonders and pixelated adventures of the past few days in our Minecraft-inspired crafting saga.

 <h2>⚙ Gears and Gizmos: A Redstone Odyssey!</h2>